NafiurSiddiqui/Logos---v2.2/README.md

 - run -> npm install
 - once done, simply run -> npm start

+- you need to refresh if you are resizing the browser for live responsiveness in order to see the changes

 ## file naming convention

 - UI = User Interface (e.g. navbar === UI)